Skip to main content

 Jason Law, Principal

-Mr. Law began his career in education in 1997, teaching middle school Social Studies and English at Horner Junior High School in Fremont.
+Jason Law began his career in education in 1997, teaching middle school Social Studies and English at Horner Junior High School in Fremont.
 Before becoming principal of Walnut Creek Intermediate in 2020, he served as assistant principal at Mission San Jose High School for three years, followed by 12 years as principal at Pine Valley Middle School in San Ramon.

 Originally from Arcadia in Southern California, Mr. Law earned his Bachelor’s degree from San Diego State University.
 He later completed graduate studies at the University of Nevada, Reno, and Saint Mary’s College, where he earned a Master’s degree in Educational Leadership.